HSCT & MS: Some Basics and My Thoughts

 People send me success stories and ask me about HSCT all the time and are shocked when I’m quick to dismiss it.
 Currently, Tysabri has done a pretty good job of slowing down/halting my disease progression (and, if someday it fails, I’d still want to try Ocrevus before HSCT).
 If I exhausted all other treatments, then sure.
 I’m just not a good candidate for the procedure because again, it carries a lot of risk for the same result (if it were to work) as my current medication.

-This doesn’t mean that someday, some advanced version of it won’t become the primary way to stop this disease.
-It (or rather a different version of it) may even have the potential for re-myelination.
-Doctors are still learning about the process, and it’s being improved.
-In the grand scheme of things, HSCT is still pretty new; it’s still being studied (just one reason that it’s not yet covered by most insurances).5 There is new data coming in from recent studies all the time.
+In the grand scheme of things, HSCT is still pretty new; it’s still being studied (just one reason that it’s not yet covered by most insurances).5 There is new data coming in from studies all the time.
 I've tried to be cautious with statistics here because of that.

 We can be hopeful while being realistic about HSCT

 I’ve linked to my sources within this article (and you can also find them in the References section below), but please keep in mind that depending on when you read this, those items could be outdated.
 That’s just how new and evolving the procedure is.
-The future is bright for HSCT, but right now, it’s not the best option for most people.
+The future is bright for HSCT, but right now, it might not be the best option for some.
 That doesn’t mean we can’t still have some excitement and hope for it, but it’s also important to be realistic with regards to our own illness.

 Thanks so much for reading and always feel free to share!